 - See first-semester sample schedules.

-- Learn how to use the Self-Service advising platform to create and track your academic plan.
+- Learn how to use Workday to create and track your Academic Plan.

 - Learn about core curriculum requirements.